 For fall hiking in Asheville, we recommend anywhere in the higher elevations, especially along the BRP.
-Graveyard Fields, Mount Pisgah, and DuPont are especially nice.
+Graveyard Fields, Mount Pisgah, Black Balsam, Art Loeb, and DuPont are especially nice.

 Every year, Romantic Asheville predicts the AVL Fall Color Forecast.
 Peak fall foliage typically depends on the weather that season.
 Usually, the third and fourth weeks of October are a solid time to catch vibrant fall colors.